Annual Convention Committee

 The purpose of the AIUM Finance Committee is to review details of the annual budget, financial statements, and investments and submit recommendations to the Executive Committee and Board of Governors for approval.

-The goal of the Membership Committee is to increase membership in the AIUM through implementation of recruitment and retention activities.
-Its duties include oversight of the Fellow and Senior member elevation process, providing input for membership recruitment and retention, and making membership related recommendations to the Board of Governors.
+The AIUM Membership Committee oversees and manages the Fellow member elevation process, provides input for membership recruitment and retention, and makes membership-related recommendations to the Board of Governors.

 Technical Standards Committee

-The Technical Standards Committee was formed during the late 1960's for the purpose of developing, where appropriate, standardized approaches to instrument performance measurements and other aspects of medical ultrasound, including presentation and labeling, phantoms, and nomenclature.
+The Technical Standards Committee develops, where appropriate, standardized approaches to instrument performance measurements and other aspects of medical ultrasound, including presentation and labeling, phantoms, and nomenclature.
 The committee provides reviews of documents, manuals, and standards produced by other organizations, government bodies, and individuals, especially as these documents relate to the physics, engineering, performance testing, and clinical use of ultrasound equipment.
-It also maintains liaison with other organizations developing standards for ultrasound equipment.
+It also maintains liaisons with other organizations developing standards for ultrasound equipment.